The Kampung Boy: Conception

 The Kampung Boy is an autobiography.
 Its author, Lat, grew up in a kampung and moved to the city after graduating from high school.
 He worked there as a crime reporter and drew cartoons to supplement his income—a hobby he had started at the age of nine.
 Lat became the column cartoonist for his newspaper after impressing his editors with his cartoons on the bersunat.
 He was sent to London to study at St Martin's School of Art and on returning to Malaysia in 1975, he reinvented his column, Scenes of Malaysian Life, into an editorial comic series.
 It proved popular and as Lat's fame grew, he began questioning his city lifestyle and reminiscing about his life in the kampung.
 Lat felt he and his fellow citizens had all forgotten their village origins and wanted to remind them of that.
+He got an idea for the graphic novel after he made his visit to the United States where he find that not many people there knew about Malaysia.
 He began working on The Kampung Boy in 1977, conceptualising and drawing the scenes when he was not drawing Scenes of Malaysian Life.
-His labour came to fruition in 1979 when Berita Publishing Sendirian Berhad released The Kampung Boy on the Malaysian market.
+The book cover is a watercolour painting that Lat made while he resides in Lucky Garden, Bangsar.
+His labour came to fruition in 1979 when Berita Publishing Sdn.
+Bhd.—the then-wholly-owned book publishing subsidiary of the New Straits Times Press (NSTP)—released The Kampung Boy on the Malaysian market.